WoutDLN/rp4if/md/00-introduction.md

 ## An Introduction to the Course

 In this course, we will be setting up a **local IIIF compatible RPi server farm**.

 That is quite a mouthful, let's break that down into smaller bits.

 ---

 ## An Introduction to the Course

 In this course, we will be setting up a local IIIF compatible .red[**RPi**] server farm.
-That is quite a mouthful, let's break that down into smaller bits.

 ### 1. Raspberry Pi